Roet-Ivar/Webman-Classics-Maker/README.md

 * If you hear three rapid beeps you probably misspelled your path to the ISO, double check it!

-* Sometimes at first boot the game hangs on blackscreen, reboot and start it again
+* Sometimes at first boot the game hangs on blackscreen, reboot and start it again.
+This is mostly due to modifications of the same game w/o reboots.

 ---------------------------------------------------------------------------------------------------
 # HOW TO BUILD